Shuuryaa/Flixo-Privacy-Policy/README.md

-# Floovi Privacy Policy
+# Flixo's Privacy Policy

 ## 0. Definitions
-- **"Bot"** refers to Floovi and its services hosted on Discord.
+- **"Bot"** refers to Flixo and its services hosted on Discord.
 - **"User"** refers to any Discord account interacting with the Bot.
 - **"Guild"** means a Discord server.
 - **"Personal Data"** refers to information related to an identifiable individual, such as User IDs or linked Spotify accounts.